Why reach for TUMS

 Eat smaller meals

 Instead of eating big meals, try eating smaller quantities more frequently throughout the day.
+A full stomach puts pressure on the lower esophageal sphincter (LES), a valve-like muscle that keeps stomach acid from backing up into your esophagus.

 Wear looser clothing